-If you do need medical care, the deductible is the specific dollar amount you pay out of pocket each year before the insurance plan begins to make payments for claims.
+If you do need medical care, the deductible is the specific dollar amount you pay out-of-pocket each year before the insurance plan begins to make payments for claims.
 Once you meet your deductible, the insurance company will begin to cover some of your costs.
 Some insurance plans have high deductibles; others have lower deductibles.
-The deductible amount often impacts the premium.